 Entering students interested in law must declare a major in the field in which they are most interested and for which they are best suited.
 Those unable to make such a determination upon entrance will be enrolled in the General Studies program.
 The program of study of each prelaw student must be approved by the departmental adviser and the prelaw adviser should be consulted quarterly.
-During their junior year, students must acquaint themselves with the entrance requirements of the law school they plan to attend and make arrangements to take the law school admissions test.
+During their junior year, students must acquaint themselves with the entrance requirements of the law school they plan to attend and make arrangements to take the Law School Aptitude Test (L.S.A.T.).
 The application form and the instruction booklet for this test may be obtained from the prelaw adviser.

-Psychology Georg D. Kunz, Ph.D., Chairman
+Psychology Steen Halling, Ph.D., Chairperson